AdrianPietrzak1998/button_library/README.md

 ### 1. **BTN_RELEASE_AFTER_REPEAT**
 - **Description**: Enables or disables the "release after repeat" functionality for the button.
-  - **When Enabled**: If set to `1`, the button will trigger a release event after the repeat action.
+  - **When Enabled**: If set to `1`, the button will trigger a different release callback after a long press compared to a short press.
+This means that the release callback will be different depending on whether the button was held for a long press or just briefly pressed.
-  - **When Disabled**: If set to `0`, the release event won't be triggered until the button is released from the repeat state.
+  - **When Disabled**: If set to `0`, the same release callback will be triggered for both short and long presses when the button is released, regardless of how long it was held.
-  - **Use Case**: This option is useful if you want to distinguish between a normal button release and a release that follows a repeat action.
+  - **Use Case**: This option is useful when you want to differentiate between the release of a short press and a long press, allowing for more specific behavior based on the duration of the press.

 ---